 university profile: www.imperial.ac.uk/people/a.hogan

-I am an Imperial College Resesarch Fellow, at Imperial College London.
+I am an Imperial College Research Fellow, at Imperial College London.
 I work on mathematical models of infectious diseases, focussed on childhood diseases and the public health impact of new vaccines.
-The focus of my current research is to develop dynamic models for respiratory synctial virus (RSV) transmission and vaccination, to inform target product profiles for RSV vaccine in low-income settings.
+The focus of my current research is to develop dynamic models for respiratory syncytial virus (RSV) transmission and vaccination, to inform target product profiles for RSV vaccine in low-income settings.

-Before joining Imperial College London, I completed my PhD (2017) at the Research School of Population Health at the Australian National University.
+Before joining Imperial College London, I completed my PhD (2017) at the Research School of Population Health at the Australian National University, under the supervision of Assoc Prof Kathryn Glass, and the late Prof Geoff Mercer.
 I have a BSc (Honours I, Applied Mathematics, 2009) from the University of Sydney.

 Hogan AB^, Jewell BL^, Sherrard-Smith E^, Vesga JF^, Watson OJ^, Whittaker C^ et al (2020) Potential impact of the COVID-19 pandemic on HIV, tuberculosis, and malaria in low-income and middle-income countries: a modelling study.
 The Lancet Global Health.
 DOI: 10.1016/S2214-109X(20)30288-6.

 Also available as a Biomedical Science Journal for Kids and Teens article.

 Hogan AB, Winskill P, Verity R, Griffin JT & Ghani AC (2018) Modelling population-level impact to inform target product profiles for childhood malaria vaccines.
 BMC Medicine.
 16(109).
 1-11.
 DOI: 10.1186/s12916-018-1095-6.